cjolowicz/blog/content/posts/hosting-a-hugo-blog-on-github-pages-with-travis-ci.md

 ## Continuous Deployment

-We can now start to think about Continous Deployment.
+We can now start to think about Continuous Deployment.
 Deploying a change such as a new post to the live blog requires several steps:

 1. The change is pushed to the `blog` repository.